Involution game with migration and spatial heterogeneity of social resources

 \subsection{Emergent spatial distribution of agents}

-Figure~\ref{fig:spatial_distribution} examines how agents distribute themselves between the two regions in response to resource asymmetry and migration opportunities under a moderate total resource level ($M_1+M_2=3.0$).
-When migration is absent ($\mu=0$), agents remain uniformly distributed ($P_{M_1}=0.5$) for all $M_1/M_2$, confirming that without mobility, spatial sorting does not occur.
+Figure~\ref{fig:spatial_distribution} examines how agents distribute themselves between the two regions in response to resource asymmetry and migration opportunities under a moderate total resource level (\(M_1+M_2=3.0\)).
+When migration is absent (\(\mu=0\)), agents remain uniformly distributed (\(P_{M_1}=0.5\)) for all \(M_1/M_2\), confirming that without mobility, spatial sorting does not occur.
 Once migration is allowed, agents rapidly concentrate in the resource-richer region.
-At $\mu=1.0$, a modest resource advantage of $M_1/M_2=1.5$ drives $P_{M_1}$ to approximately $0.90$, while at $M_1/M_2=2.0$, $P_{M_1}$ reaches $0.96$.
-The concentration intensifies with both $\mu$ and the degree of asymmetry, approaching complete agglomeration ($P_{M_1}\to 1$ or $0$) for extreme ratios.
-The influence of $\mu$ is particularly evident at intermediate ratios: for example, at $M_1/M_2=1.2$, increasing $\mu$ from $0.05$ to $1.0$ raises $P_{M_1}$ from $0.71$ to $0.81$.
+At \(\mu=1.0\), a modest resource advantage of \(M_1/M_2=1.5\) drives \(P_{M_1}\) to approximately \(0.90\), while at \(M_1/M_2=2.0\), \(P_{M_1}\) reaches \(0.96\).
+The concentration intensifies with both \(\mu\) and the degree of asymmetry, approaching complete agglomeration (\(P_{M_1}\to 1\) or \(0\)) for extreme ratios.
+The influence of \(\mu\) is particularly evident at intermediate ratios: for example, at \(M_1/M_2=1.2\), increasing \(\mu\) from \(0.05\) to \(1.0\) raises \(P_{M_1}\) from \(0.71\) to \(0.81\).
 These results demonstrate that migration consistently drives agents toward resource-rich areas, with the degree of concentration increasing with both resource disparity and migration rate.
-Critically, such spatial sorting creates localized competition hotspots that may sustain high-effort strategies, highlighting the multi-scale nature of involution dynamics: global mixing coexists with local agglomeration.
+Such spatial sorting has direct implications for involution: concentration in resource-rich regions creates localized competition hotspots that may sustain high-effort strategies, highlighting the multi-scale nature of involution dynamics.